mbuesch/letmein/doc/CONFIGURATION.md

 ### `timeout`

-The `timeout` option specifies the knock-open firewall rule timeout, in seconds.
+The `timeout` option specifies the default knock-open firewall rule timeout, in seconds.
 Knocked-open ports will be closed again this many seconds after the knocking.

 This is the time you have to connect to the opened port.